Southeast Forestlands logoSoutheast Forestlands

 Jessica BG · 4 years ago · Google review

-Washington County is one of the strongest longleaf-restoration counties in Alabama and sits at the doorstep of Mobile-area industrial demand — two markets that reward landowners who plan beyond a single harvest.
+Washington County is one of the strongest longleaf-restoration counties left in Alabama, and it sits right at the doorstep of the Mobile-area industrial complex — two markets that reward landowners who plan past a single harvest.
+Chatom, Leroy, McIntosh — the timber base here is different from the cut-and-replant pine that dominates a lot of the South, and the right sale strategy reflects that.

 What Washington County Timber Actually Looks Like